Malvern Hills District: Elections

+Premises

+The council is based at the Council House on Avenue Road in Malvern.
+It was built between 1874 and 1880 as a house.
+It later served as a school from 1909 until 1925, when it was bought by the former Malvern Urban District Council and converted to become their headquarters, passing to Malvern Hills District Council on its creation in 1974.

 Geography

 The Malvern Hills themselves form the border between, and offer scenic views over, the counties of Herefordshire and Worcestershire.
 The district includes approximately half of the Malvern Hills Area of Outstanding Natural Beauty (prior to the 1998 alterations to its boundary, it covered most of the AONB).
 The district bounds onto the counties of Gloucestershire, Herefordshire and Shropshire, as well as the Worcestershire districts of Wychavon, Worcester and Wyre Forest.